kiriappeee/Static-Web-Generator/README.md

 #My Static Website Generator#

 This is the tool I use for generating my static websites.
 I know there are plenty out there but just like any good geek I prefer to homebrew something to my satisfaction.
 I’m just starting and will add some basic documentation once this goes on how to configure this for your own use.
+Here is a change to see if my git commit log history works on github